-MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What children are expected to do What we see children doing What we can do to support children's development Awareness and appreciation for own and other cultures Appreciation for local and international cultural forms Pride in national and regional identity Babies gradually : Become aware of themselves as separate from others.
+Guitaina 12 MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What children are expected to do What we see children doing What we can do to support children's development Awareness and appreciation for own and other cultures Become aware of themselves as separate from others.
 Develop an understanding and awareness of themselves, as they are influenced by their immediate family culture, other people and the environment.
-Toddlers: Become aware of the similarities and differences they share with others and those that distinguish them from others.
-Slowly build a picture of themselves and a sense of 'self'.
-This happens gradually as they learn what they look like.
-The toddler's view of self is very much influenced by what others seem to think of him/her.
-Toddlers: Identify symbols or items related to their culture.
+Identify symbols or items related to their culture.
 Recognize others who are like or different from them.
-Identify elements of difference, for example, clothing, colour, speech.
+Identify elements of difference, for example, clothing, colour, Read books to children that show families of different racial and cultural backgrounds, and people of various ages and abilities.
+Display pictures of the children and their families.
+Appreciation for local and international cultural forms Become aware of the similarities and differences they share with others and those that distinguish them from others. speech.
 Enjoy listening and moving their bodies to music.
-(By 2 years) Listen to stories for a short while; imitate actions of those they see around them, e.g. dances, sports such as football, cricket, athletics.
+(By 2 years) Listen to stories for a short while; imitate actions of those they see around them, Provide sturdy/ big picture books that depict people of different ages, racial and cultur- al groups, family types, occupa- tions and abilities/ differently- abled persons.
+Pride in national and regional Slowly build a picture of them- selves and a sense of 'self'.
+This happens gradually as they learn what they look like.
+The toddler's view of self is very much influenced by what others seem to think of him/ e.g. dances, sports such as football, cricket, athletics.
 (By 3 years) Initiate pretend play that includes characters unfamiliar to their own culture.
-For example, children in Jamaica pretending to be cowboys.
-Read books to children that show families of different racial and cultural backgrounds, and people of various ages and abilities.
-Display pictures of the children and their families.
-Provide sturdy/ big picture books that depict people of different ages, racial and cultur- al groups, family types, occupa- tions and abilities/ differently- abled persons.
-Sing to/ with babies and toddlers; do finger-plays, act out simple folktales.
-Tell stories using a flannel board or peep-show and allow the children to manipulate the illus- trations.
+For example, children Sing to/ with babies and toddlers; do finger-plays, act out simple folktales.
+Tell stories using a flannel board or peep-show and allow the children to manipulate the illuscowboys.